darkpalacestudio/manuals/common/03_70_controls_footer.md

 ### Phase-Button
 <span class="location">*(Located right of the Mix slider)*</span>\
 <div class="block controls bg-dark-2">
-- <span class="item">Left-Click: </span> Cycle thruogh Phase modes.
+- <span class="item">Left-Click: </span> Cycle through Phase modes.
 </div>
-All Darkpalace Studio plugin support 3 different phase modes for processing:
+All Darkpalace Studio plugins support 3 different phase modes for processing:
 <div class="block bg-dark-1">
 - <span class="txt-purple">No-Phase:</span> Leave signal as is, no change.
 - <span class="txt-purple">Pre-Phase:</span> Inverts the polarity at the input stage, before processing.
-- <span class="txt-purple">Post-Phase:</span> Inverst the polarity at the output statge, after the mix.
+- <span class="txt-purple">Post-Phase:</span> Invert the polarity at the output statge, after the mix.
 </div>

-The different phase options allow to create interesting results when mixing the processed signal with the dry signal or using the **DIFF** option.
+The different phase options allow creating interesting results when mixing the processed signal with the dry signal or using the **DIFF** option.
 <div class="pb"></div>

 ### Diff-Button